What Does Your Travel Insurance Cover?

 Are You Under-Insured?

-It’s important that you don’t make assumptions on what is covered under your policy.
-Are you aware that not all travel insurance policies include the travel to the US & Canada automatically?
+It’s important that you don’t make assumptions about what is covered under your policy.
+Are you aware that not all travel insurance policies include travel to the US & Canada automatically?
 That your policy may only cover you for 30 days abroad or ski sports may not be included?
-If you’re planning on a unusual or ‘high risk’ trip, it may be worth calling your insurance company to check whether extras are covered under your policy.
+If you’re planning on an unusual or ‘high risk’ trip, it may be worth calling your insurance company to check whether extras are covered under your policy.
 You may be required to pay an extra fee for additional cover.

 Comparing Travel Insurance Policies

 Comparing travel insurance policies can seem like a tedious task, especially if you’re not sure what you should be looking for.
 It is not only important to check what is covered but also how much the maximum amount each insurance company are willing to pay per claim.
 For example, Insurance Company A will pay up to a max of €3,000 for lost baggage while Insurance Company B will pay up to a max of €1,500.
-If you’d like to see how KennCo compare, please click here.
+If you’d like to see how KennCo compares, please click here.